-"Whosoever look on a woman to lust after her hath committed adultery."
+"Whosoever looketh on a woman to lust after her hath committed adultery."
 Tolstoi says: "These words relate not only to the wife of another, but especially to one's own wife.
-Woman in bringing a child into the world, and giving it her bosom, sees clearly that her affairs are more serious than the affairs of man.
+Woman in bringing a child into the world, and giving it her bosom, sees clearly that her affairs are more serious than those of man.
 Consequently woman is necessarily superior to man.
 She becomes superior by the acts of generation, birth, and nursing."

-Painful recitals of unwritten annals of the lives of those who endure in silence or seek relief through the courts from wrongs inflicted, would fill volumes, and demand better knowledge of the relations between husband and wife.
-There are earnest, intelligent people to-day who have come to believe that marriage should and can be lifted to a plane of spiritual companionship far exceeding any pleasure known to the wholly physical.
+Painful recitals of unwritten annals of the lives of those who endure in silence or seek relief through the courts from wrongs inflicted, would fill volumes.
+Better knowledge of the relations between husband and wife would avoid these conditions.
+There are earnest, intelligent people today who have come to believe that marriage should and can be lifted to a plane of spiritual companionship far exceeding any pleasure known to the merely physical.

 There can be no marriage unless attraction, affinity and harmony first exist in the soul.
-Indeed, true union depends on a psychic law; and its permanency upon the spiritual element that pervades it.
+True union, indeed, depends on a psychic law; and its permanence upon the spiritual element that pervades it.

-The clerk's certificate, the wedding ring, the priest's blessing, cannot make two individuals man and wife.
+The clerk's certificate, the wedding ring, the priest's blessing, cannot make two individuals husband and wife.
 This ceremony is only proof to the world of the heart union already existing.
-It is an institution for developing family life, honored by law and custom.
-If love is the keynote of the union, a harmonious adjustment of their daily lives and conduct is possible, for love is the embodiment of intelligence, and meets every condition with boundless tact and wisdom.
+It is an institution honored by law and custom for developing family life.

+If love is the keynote of the union of husband and wife a harmonious adjustment of their daily lives and conduct is possible, for love is the embodiment of intelligence, and meets every condition with boundless tact and wisdom.

-Love teaches that no man owns his wife, that no woman owns her husband, that in no wise can the marriage bond be construed into ownership.
+Love teaches that no man owns his wife, that no woman owns her husband, that in nowise can the marriage bond be construed into ownership.
 Love makes obedience lighter than liberty.
-Individual habits, individual tastes, and individual desires are recognized and respected.
-I will and you must are not in love's vocabulary; while the one act symbolizing union and affection, giving expression to creative life, is, by love's enactment, born of desires that are mutual and participated in with equal pleasure.
+Individual habits, individual tastes, and individual desires are recognized, and respected.
+I will and you must are not in love's vocabulary.
+The one act symbolizing union and affection, giving expression to creative life, by love's enactment, is born of desires that are mutual and participated in with equal pleasure.

-The truly married consummate this union with perfect freedom and naturalness, and at the same time the hearts of both leaping with joy are awakened to the deeper meanings of life and life's experiences.
+The truly married consummate this union with

+perfect freedom and naturalness, and at the same time their hearts leap with joy as they awake to the deeper meanings of life.

-The blending of the two in their sexual nature is fulfillment of law, as much as is the union of the fructifying principle in plants to perpetuate their existence.
+The blending of the two in sexual consummation is fulfillment of law, as much as is the union of the fructifying principle in plants.
 Sexual instinct is not something to be killed, to be ignored, to be stamped out of existence.
-The man is not to become an ascetic, but rather he is to consider this sign a confirmation of his deeper relation to the entire universe, and comes to know that it is a right appropriation of the sex-nature that is required.
-Creative energy is not to be stultified nor for one moment to be considered base or ignoble.
+Man is not to become an ascetic, but rather he is to consider this sign a confirmation of his deeper relation to the entire universe, and to know that a right appropriation of the sex force is required.
+Creative energy is neither for one moment to be stultified nor considered ignoble.

-In Karezza one gives willing obedience to love's commands, and in this obedience the entire nature of husband and wife blend in a communion that is fraught with calmness, self control, justice and altruism.
-One abides in the love of the other, each gives and each receives.
+In Karezza they give willing obedience to love's commands, and in this union the entire nature of husband and wife blend in a communion that is fraught with calmness, self-control, justice and altruism.
+Each abides in the love of the other; each gives and each receives.

-Reciprocity is the key-note upon which the ethics of marriage must be based.
-To give and to receive, one is as great a virtue as the other.
-Upon this foundation principle the success of Karezza depends - one calls and the other responds; by a mutual understanding and a mutual participation, the selfish element is ruled out, and every consummation of passion becomes a true marriage sacrament which in turn reflects upon character for all that is permanent and valuable.
+Reciprocity is the basis for the ethics of marriage.
+To give and to receive are equally virtuous.
+Upon this foundation principle the success of Karezza depends - one calls and the other responds; by a mutual understanding and a mutual participation, the selfish element is ruled out, and every consummation of passion becomes a true marriage sacrament which reflects upon character all that is permanent and valuable.